Laboratory Animal Science Program Course Descriptions

 (Journal Club 1 Credit)

-Students will review recent publications in related fields such as ethics for use of laboratory animals in science, animal models in research, and reproductive technologies in journal club format.
+Students will review recent publications in related fields such as ethics for use of laboratory animals in science and animal models in research in journal club format.

 Anesthesia & Surgery